Lindsay Lohan Slays In See-Through White Top In New Sexy Selfie

 Recently, Lohan opened up about her work on the show to People Magazine, revealing that she loves being apart of the series and trying to guess which stars are hiding under the wild masks.

 “I feel honored to sit on the panel and be part of such an amazing show.
-Each week will be so exciting to watch who performs and to try to guess who’s behind the masks,” Lindsay Lohan revealed, as she spoke about joining the panel on the Australia version of the fun and wacky singing competition series.
+Each week will be so exciting to watch who performs and to try to guess who’s behind the masks,” Lohan revealed.

+Those who wish to see more of Lohan’s everyday life should follow her Instagram account.